From vaccines to climate change, explore local and global health issues through science, social science, economics, the arts and more.

 - What are the effects of climate change on human displacement and health?

 - Why is it important to vaccinate the population against disease?

-Students will gain broad understandings of the fields of Public Health and Global Health through readings, videos and discussions.
+Students will gain broad understandings of the fields of Public Health and Global Health through readings, documentaries, and discussion.
 Seminars from visiting faculty, Connecticut College faculty and alumni will introduce students to broad themes in public health.
-Through in-class workshops, students will learn about opportunities for experiential learning at both local and global levels.
-The two-credit seminar course will work in tandem with Public Health four-credit entry courses, offered in a variety of disciplines.
+Students will learn about opportunities for experiential learning at both local and global levels.